 There is no easy way to reach this peak.
-Ken and Karen Jones, as part of Ken’s quest to climb all of Idaho’s two thousand plus prominence peaks, climbed the peak from the Flying B Ranch.
+Ken and Karen Jones, as part of Ken’s quest to climb all of Idaho’s 2,000+ prominence peaks, climbed the peak from the Flying B Ranch.
 Undoubtedly, because of the peak’s remote location, their approach is the most practical approach unless you are a wilderness packer.
 Ken’s trip report which follows also provides important information on area trails.

-We climbed from Flying B Ranch.
+We climbed Mormon Mountain from Flying B Ranch.
 The other person (Greg Jagielski) that I know to have done the peak hiked there from Middle Fork Peak.
 Being less strong than Greg, Karen and I flew into the airstrip using a flying service.
 FWIW, we also booked a night before and a night after our trip at the ranch, where we had a relaxing time and great food.

 We were slow in the June heat and took three days (actually, a half day, a full day, and a half day) for our climb.
 The trail from the Flying B up Brush Creek is pretty good, though it was brushy in spots.
 You’d expect that.
 And there are frequent fords of the creek, which don’t bother the pack stock for which the trail seems to be maintained but which caused a lot of unbooting and rebooting on our part.
 Carry fording footwear.
 We set up camp in the vicinity of BM 5696 at the junction with the North Fork Trail /FST-061.